 - Lara Caravan Park: Around 25.8 km (16 Miles) away from Belek, lies this beautiful oceanfront park with a scenic view offering all amenities such as clean restrooms, delicious food, and electricity.
 There are also loads of recreational activities offered to keep you well entertained.

-- Weather: The winter weather in Turkey will normally be chilly during the day and cold during the night.
+- Weather: The fall, winter, and spring weather in Turkey will normally be chilly during the day and cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Turkey you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.